johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - You get what you reward for.
 (Big lesson from Biology)

-- Can tell where we don't really understand problems when experts wildly disagree.
-LIST  In these cases understand BOTH sides.
-Silly to pick one.

-“Waste no time or Energy on grudges” Churchill

-Power of thinking about diminishing returns not respected by enough democrats/liberals.
-Worth getting problems 90% solved; the extra 10% is often not worth the cost, politically

-Mathematics used to have long standing unsolved problems ~100 years ago Riemann Hyp/ Fermat's Last theorem/ Continuum Hyphothese / Four color problem 3 of these have been solved, but in very non-traditional ways.
+- Mathematics used to have long standing unsolved problems ~100 years ago
+   > Riemann Hyp/ Fermat's Last theorem/ Continuum Hyphothese / Four color problem
+   > 3 of these have been solved, but in very non-traditional ways.

-Monster group: has as many elements as there are particles in Jupiter!!
+- Monster group: has as many elements as there are particles in Jupiter!!
 Whats it for  ?
 Why here ?

-Potential in capitalism at the local level (eg: apparently now illegal for regular people to invest in start-ups, Reasons to think this could change (knowledge project #??)
+- Potential in capitalism at the local level.
+  > (eg: apparently now illegal for regular people to invest in start-ups, Reasons to think this could change (knowledge project #??)
 Could have huge impact on income inequality.

-Socialism for needs, Capitalism for wants.
-   Especially now, critical to push hard on both of these.
-Seems like the right has forgot
-    the former, and the left has forgot the latter.

-What makes a good life ?
+- What makes a good life ?
 What is the goal?

-Not hedonic happiness (HH): shouldn't expect this to be the goal.
+  > Not hedonic happiness (HH): shouldn't expect this to be the
+    goal.
 We were not selected for it.
 HH is a tracer for what we were selected for.
-But not end in itself
+But not end in itself If not happiness then what ?
-If not happiness then what ?  (living according to a philosophy … ?)
+    (living according to a philosophy … ?)

-Cryonics could be the most important thing you do.
+- Cryonics could be the most important thing you do.
-Cryonics could serve some similar function to belief in heaven for an atheist.
+  > Cryonics could serve some similar function to belief in heaven for an atheist.

-Death is a puzzle to solve not some inevitable outcome to submit to.
+- Death is a puzzle to solve not some inevitable outcome to submit to.

-QM is or brings, in a sense, the end of reduction-ism via entanglement.
+- QM is or brings, in a sense, the end of reduction-ism via entanglement.
 In an entangled system, no way to reduce it to just the action of one of the spins.

-“Avoid boring people, Avoid Boring you” James Watson
+- “Avoid boring people, Avoid Boring you” James Watson

-Someone asked Watson (or Deep-mind) what the purpose/meaning of life is, it replied “To live forever”
+- Someone asked Watson (or Deep-mind) what the purpose/meaning of life is, it replied
+  > “To live forever”
-Gene-level - immortality is the only goal
+  > Gene-level - immortality is the only goal
-Human Instinct - gut reactions about avoiding death Longevity Movement - rationally fighting against death
+  > Human Instinct - gut reactions about avoiding death
+  > Longevity Movement - rationally fighting against death

-Work week - Interesting that in period 1870-1940 work week changed several times 12->10->8 hrs per day.
+- Work week - Interesting that in period 1870-1940 work week changed several times 12->10->8 hrs per day.
 6->5 days per week.
 No change in standard since.

-Difference between stress and being stressed-out.
-How to live with stress and not be stressed out is a major goal of Philosophy

-"How you do everything is how you do anything"
+- "How you do everything is how you do anything"

-Counter point: Some problems are more important than others.
+  > Counter point: Some problems are more important than others.
   Resources Time/Energy finite.
 Need to triage.
-Allocate resources according to importance
+Allocate resources according to importance Goal: First prioritize then bring the correct quantity/quality of resources to bear.n Counter-counter
-Goal: First prioritize then bring the correct quantity/quality of resources to bear.n Counter-counter point: I notice gut feeling when I cut corners (BQ!).
+  point: I notice gut feeling when I cut corners (BQ!).
 Telling me I have probably not prioritized properly Standard Operating system applies here (Literally HOW I do everything) Another pro-point: What you are currently doing could be the last thing you ever do!
 On more thought, this actually seems like it cuts both ways, Do you really care how well you hung that photo if you are going to be nuked in 30s ?

 Some AI thoughts